Taxation of Retirement Plans: The 3 Buckets

 Annuities (Fixed, Indexed, and Variable): Annuities are taxed on two buckets (contribution and benefit buckets).
 Annuities are one of only two investments that turn capital gains into ordinary income.
 Annuities illustrate best if you don’t use the money and don’t die (both are taxable events).
 The tax you pay on annuities is typically between 15% – 50%* (federal and state taxes).

 Qualified Plans (401-K, Pension, Money Purchase, Profit Sharing, etc.): Qualified plans are taxed only on one bucket (the big benefit bucket).
-Qualified plans are really shells that allow you to invest into stocks, bonds, mutual funds, annuities, and life insurance using pre-tax money.
+Qualified plans are really shells that allow you to invest in stocks, bonds, mutual funds, annuities, and life insurance using pre-tax money.
 The theory behind qualified plans is you put money in them when you are in a high tax bracket and pull money out at retirement when you are in a low tax bracket.
 This might work for some people but typically the tax bracket you are in mirrors your lifestyle.
 Historically, we are currently in a low tax environment (37% top federal tax bracket).
 It might be better to pay taxes now rather than to roll the dice to see what your tax bracket might be 20 or 30 years.
 Would you like to pay taxes on the $10,000 you invest today or pay taxes on the $1,000,000 you withdraw 20 years from now?

 Qualified Plans are great, but they’re not always the best retirement solution for all people.
 And as a business owner, you get a new partner when you set up a Qualified Plan.
 Your new partner: Uncle Sam.
 He’s going to tell who can be in the plan (you can’t discriminate).
 He is also going to tell how much you can put into the plan.
 The most you can put in yourself each year is approximately $55,000 (it might take a couple of plans to do that).
 But if you put in $55,000 a year for yourself you will need to match somewhere between $15,000 – $20,000 for your employees.

 Your employees need to be vested in 5 – 7 years so you will eventually lose that money.
 Uncle Sam also tells you when you can pull money out of the plan.
 If you pull it out before age 59 ½ you get hit with a 10% penalty tax, and CA adds on an additional 2.5% (this is on top of income taxes).
 At age 70 ½ if you don’t pull out the minimum out of your plan you get hit with a 50% excise tax.
 You also have administration costs that can range between $300 – $8,000 a year, and about every 3 – 5 years Uncle Sam changes the rules with qualified plans.
-The rule changes typically reduce the advantages of qualified plans for higher income earners.
+The rule changes typically reduce the advantages of qualified plans for higher-income earners.
 Lastly, you always have the potential to be audited with a qualified plan.

 * 2018 maximum contributions to Qualified Plan: 55,000 (Profit Sharing Plan), 18,500 (401-k Plan)